-In line with European trends, the most important development affecting private M&A was the tightening of foreign direct investment (FDI) screening for non-European Economic Area and non-Swiss investors.
-The new regime under the Investment Control Act 2020 (ICA) is being applied by the authorities vigorously.

-Given the broad FDI screening regime, investors from the United States, Australia, the United Kingdom (post-Brexit), the Commonwealth of Independent States, the Middle East and Asia will, in many cases (depending on the activities of the target companies), need to provide for conditions precedent in M&A documentation and undergo FDI approval proceedings with the Ministry of Digitalisation and Economic Affairs.
+In addition to covid-19 measures affecting Austrian target companies, the most important 2020 law change affecting private M&A was the tightening of the foreign direct investment screening for non-EEA/ Non-Swiss investors by the introduction of a new Austrian Investment Control Act.
+Given the new broad foreign direct investment (FDI) screening regime, investors from the US, Australia, UK (post Brexit), CIS, CEE (unless European Economic Area) Middle East and Asia will potentially need to provide for conditions precedent in M&A documentation and undergo FDI approval proceedings with the Austrian Ministry of Digitalisation and Economic Affairs.